comp426-2022-fall/final-project-group14/docs/plan.md

 We planned to finish the whole coding part by Dec 6 and discussed the front-end design together.

 ## Meeting 4 -Dec 6
 Before this meeting, we finished most of the coding including the database.
 The goal of this meeting is to bring up any confusion or misunderstanding that needs to be clarified before we record our demo.
+And we unified our front-end.

 The plan before the meeting on Dec 7 is to wrap everything up, including documentation, so that we can prepare and record the demo video next meeting.